Axway/amplify-central/content/en/docs/amplify_relnotes/20220630_ampc_agents_relnotes.md

 ## Fixed issues

-The following agent issues are fixed in this update:
+The following agent issue is fixed in this update:

-* **Agigee agent status remains unhealthy**.
-Previously, when Apigee agents becomes unhealthy due to connectivity issue, the agent was not able to change back its status to connected.
+* **Apigee agent status remains unhealthy**.
+Previously, when Apigee agents became unhealthy due to connectivity issues, the agent was not able to change back its status to connected.
 Now, the agent recovers itself correctly.

-*

 ## Known limitations